MEDIAL BRANCH BLOCK

 Pain Relief & Treatment

 The Pain Relief Center administers Medial Branch Blocks for neck and back pain.
-Call us today for more information or to schedule an appointment.
+Contact Pain Relief Center in Plano, Texas for more information or to schedule an appointment.

 What is a Medial Branch Block?

 During this procedure, a local anesthetic (numbing medicine) is injected near the medial branch nerves that supply the facet joints, which stops the transmission of pain signals from the facet joint.
 If your pain is reduced and you are able to move your back normally, then the doctor will know which facet joint has been causing your pain.
 This procedure may be performed as a diagnostic tool or as a therapeutic treatment.
 It also may include a steroid medication depending on the intent of the pain relief procedure.